|Values are valid only on day of printing.|

 Identifying carriers of carbapenem-resistant Enterobactericeae harboring KPC (Klebsiella pneumoniae carbapenemase) or NDM (New Dehli metallo-beta-lactamase) genes

 The Centers for Disease Control and Prevention recommends active surveillance to detect unrecognized colonized patients who may be a potential source for carbapenemase-resistant Enterobacteriaceae (CRE) transmission.
 Such surveillance testing may be focused in certain high-risk settings or patient groups (eg, ICUs, long-term acute care, patients transferred from areas or facilities with high CRE prevalence) or by infection control to investigate an outbreak.
 Nonsusceptibility to carbapenems in gram-negative bacilli by means of the enzyme KPC (Klebsiella pneumoniae carbapenemase) or NDM (New Dehli metallo-beta-lactamase) is becoming more common.
 The genes blaKPC and blaNDM encode KPC and NDM enzyme production, respectively.
 PCR is a sensitive, specific, and rapid means identifying patients colonized by CRE harboring blaKPC or blaNDM.

 This PCR detects and differentiates blaKPC and blaNDM in surveillance specimens (perirectal/rectal swabs or stool).
 A positive KPC (Klebsiella pneumoniae carbapenemase) and/or NDM (New Dehli metallo-beta-lactamase) PCR indicates that the patient is colonized by a Gram-negative bacillus (or Gram-negative bacilli) harboring a carbapenemase gene, blaKPC and/or blaNDM, respectively.

-A negative result indicates the absence of detectable DNA, however false-negative results may occur due to inhibition of PCR, sequence variability underlying primers and/or probes, or the presence of the blaKPC or blaNDM genes in quantities less than the limit of detection of the assay.
+A negative result indicates the absence of detectable DNA; however, false-negative results may occur due to inhibition of PCR, sequence variability underlying primers and probes, or the presence of the blaKPC or blaNDM genes in quantities less than the limit of detection of the assay.

 This assay should be used for surveillance testing on perirectal/rectal swabs or stool specimens.
 Request KPNRP / KPC (blaKPC) and NDM (blaNDM) in Gram-Negative Bacilli, Molecular Detection, PCR if testing isolates from culture.